siberiacaly/digital-electronics-1/06-counter/README.md

       if rising_edge(clk) then
         if (rst = '1') then           -- Synchronous reset
           sig_cnt <= (others => '0'); -- Clear all bits

-        elsif (en = '1') then         -- Test if counter is enabled
+        elseif (en = '1') then         -- Test if counter is enabled

          if (cnt_up = '1') then
           sig_cnt <= sig_cnt + 1;